Italy seeks extradition of Swiss resident in Finmeccanica probe

+TOKYO, June 1 Japan's Nikkei share average gained on Thursday, snapping a four-day losing run, lifted by upbeat domestic data and a weaker yen.

-MILAN Italian prosecutors have asked for the extradition of a Swiss resident as part of a probe into allegations of bribery in an Indian helicopter deal won by Finmeccanica SIFI.MI unit AgustaWestland in 2010, Italian judicial sources said on Friday.
+MILAN, March 22 Italian prosecutors have asked for the extradition of a Swiss resident as part of a probe into allegations of bribery in an Indian helicopter deal won by Finmeccanica unit AgustaWestland in 2010, Italian judicial sources said on Friday.

 Haschke's lawyer in Italy, Luca Lauri, told Reuters he was surprised by the Italian extradition request, adding: "Haschke has always said he is ready to clarify his role before all authorities."